alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 ### Drawing `path`s

 Before we can begin creating animated icons, we first need to understand how they are drawn.
-In Android, we'll represent each icon using the relatively new [`VectorDrawable`][VectorDrawable] class. `VectorDrawable`s are similar in concept to SVGs on the web: they allow us to create scalable, density-independent assets by representing each icon as a series of lines and shapes called `path`s.
+In Android, we'll create each icon using the relatively new [`VectorDrawable`][VectorDrawable] class. `VectorDrawable`s are similar in concept to SVGs on the web: they allow us to create scalable, density-independent assets by representing each icon as a series of lines and shapes called `path`s.
 Each path's shape is determined by a sequence of _drawing commands_, represented by a space/comma-separated string using a subset of the [SVG path data spec][svg-path-reference] to draw lines and curves.
-The spec defines many different types of commands, a few of which are summarized in the table below:
+The spec defines many different types of commands, several of which are summarized in the table below:

 | Command             | Description |
 |---------------------|-------------|